 FINANCIAL POLICIES COSTS AND PAYMENT SCHEDULE SAGU is a private, church-related university.
 The tuition and fees paid by students cover a percentage of the cost of operating SAGU.
 The remaining percentage of the cost is paid through contributions by interested individuals, churches, and districts.
 Schedule of Fees To view the information about charges for tuition and various fees, please visit www.sagu.edu/admissions/tuition-and-fees.
 SAGU reserves the right to change the rates.
 Deferred Payment Plan Students are encouraged to pay in full at registration.
 If students are unable to pay in full, they may take advantage of the deferred payment plan, which allows them to pay in multiple installments over the course of each semester, as shown in the chart below: Semester Plan Down Payment First Payment Second Payment Third Payment Fourth Payment Fifth Payment Sixth Payment Fall 6 June 30 July 30 August 30 Sept.
 30 Oct.
 30 Nov.
 30 Dec.
 30 Fall 5 July 30 August 30 Sept.
 30 Oct.
 30 Nov.
 30 Dec.
 30 Fall 4 Registration Day Sept.
 30 Oct.
 30 Nov.
 30 Dec.
 30 Spring 5 Dec.
 30 Jan.
 30 Feb.
 28 March 30 April 30 May 30 Spring 4 Registration Day Feb.
-28 March 30 April 30 May 30 Summer Registration Day June 30 July 30 The downpayment for graduate students is 1/3 of the total semester charges.
-The remaining semester charges after the downpayment will be divided equally among the remaining installments.
+28 March 30 April 30 May 30 Summer Registration Day June 30 July 30 B Session Only 1/3 Down 1/3 Payment Final Payment Fall Registration November 30 December 30 Spring Registration April 30 May 30 Summer Registration July 15 August 15 The down payment for graduate students is 1/3 of the total semester charges.
+The remaining semester charges after the down payment will be divided equally among the remaining installments.
 There is a fee of \$60 charged to use the deferred payment plan.
 A late payment fee of \$20 will be added each month a scheduled payment is missed.
 Student Account Classifications Current: Any student making payments according to the payment schedule.
 Past Due: Any student currently enrolled that is not making payments within the specified payment dates.
 Delinquent: Any student that is no longer enrolled and has not made satisfactory payment arrangements with the Student Billing Office.
 Delinquent Accounts Policy Students owing a balance for any semester at SAGU are able to select courses for future semesters, but will not be permitted to complete financial registration without paying the outstanding balance.
 Transcripts and diplomas are not issued until the balance is paid-in-full.
 If satisfactory arrangements are not made with the Student Billing Office, the account will be referred to a third-party collection agency.
 In this event, the student will be responsible for any associated collection fees and interest.
 Additionally, the account could be reported to one or more of the national credit bureaus.
-REFUND POLICIES Overpayment Student accounts with overpayment due to financial aid will be refunded within 14 days after SAGU has received the financial aid from the vendor and it has been applied to the account.
-Once an overpayment refund has been received, the student has 240 days to cash the check.
-If 240 days pass and the check has not been cashed, SAGU will return the funds to the appropriate vendor.
-For all refunds resulting from Title IV aid, the funds will be returned to the Department of Education.
-For all refunds resulting from non-Title IV aid, the funds will be sent to Texas Unclaimed Property.